Gabbie Hanna: Career

 On February 2, 2019, Hanna released "Medicate", the first single from her debut extended play titled 2WayMirror.
 On May 31, 2019, 2WayMirror was released.
 For a period of time after the songs' release, Hanna peaked at number 5 on Billboard's Top Emerging Artists chart.
 Hanna reprised her role in the fourth season of Escape the Night and portrayed a Hollywood Star.
 She was nominated for Choice Comedy Web Star at the 2019 Teen Choice Awards.
 Hanna headlined at the inaugural Patreon Assembly on November 2, 2019.
 On November 16, 2019, Hanna released the music video for her song "Broken Girls".

 The first single from Hanna's second EP, Bad Karma, "Dandelion", was released on April 17, 2020, and the second single, "Glass House", was released on May 1, 2020.
 The EP was released on May 15, 2020.
-On October 13, 2020, Hanna released a new book of poetry, Dandelion (2020), named after the lead single of Bad Karma.
+On October 13, 2020, Hanna released a new book of poetry, Dandelion, named after the lead single of her Bad Karma EP.

-After many public controversies, Hanna took an extended break from social media on a few different occasions.
-To celebrate New Years 2022, Hanna returned to social media and released "Rewired", a single from her upcoming album.
-She later announced that she had entirely deserted This Time Next Year and her new upcoming debut album would be released on July 22, 2022 and was called Trauma Queen, putting the album up for pre-order, as well as restarting and rebranding her podcast.
+Following multiple controversies with her former friends and collaborators, Hanna has taken extended breaks from social media on a few different occasions.
+To celebrate New Years, Hanna returned to social media and released "Rewired", a single from her debut album, Trauma Queen.
+She later announced that she had scrapped This Time Next Year and Trauma Queen would be released on July 22, 2022, putting the album up for pre-order, as well as restarting and rebranding her podcast.
 Hanna hosted her first live performance since November 2019 on February 22, 2022.
-In late August 2022, Hanna sparked global conversation around mental health challenges by publishing hundreds of controversial social media posts in only a few days.
+In late August 2022, Hanna sparked global conversation around mental health challenges by publishing hundreds of controversial social media posts (including posts where she claimed to be the second coming of Jesus) in only a few days.

+In November 2022, Hanna released "Haircut", the first single from her sophomore album, This Time Next Year.
+A snippet of the song was first shared to her TikTok profile in November 2022.
+Following the upload, the song garnered attention across the platform, causing Hanna to release the song.
+On December 23, 2022, Hanna released This Time Next Year, which peaked at 14 on the US iTunes Chart.

+Personal life

+Hanna identifies as a Christian, which has inspired many of her songs and poems.

+She has spoken openly about her struggles with mental illness, including OCD, ADHD, anxiety, and bipolar disorder.

+Hanna took a social media hiatus from February 2023 to March 2024.
+She made her first public appearance since the break in July 2023, joining American rapper Prince EA on his podcast Sauna Sessions, where she cited mental health issues as her reason for stepping away from the public eye.
+Amid her social media disappearance, she has since re-emerged as a YMCA fitness instructor in her hometown of New Castle, Pennsylvania.